ducktrshessami/discord-bot/README.md

 Handles non-command responses

-By default, it either matches keywords or full `discord.Message.content` depending on the trigger being an `Array<String>` or a `String` respectively.
+By default, it either matches keywords or full `Message.content` depending on the trigger being an `Array<String>` or a `String` respectively.

 Because of its flexibility, this class can be used for a variety of things.